Publish and read on the open web. Own both sides of the feed.

 Three questions.
 Thirty seconds.
 Your site is live.

-Type You send Output
+Type You send What you get

-Micro A short thought Tweet-style post
+Microblog A short thought Tweet-style post

 Post Longer writing Full article with title

-Image Photo with caption Image post
+Image Photo with caption Image post with <figure>

 Link URL with commentary Link card with metadata

-rsslobster feeds add https://simonwillison.net
+rsslobster feed add https://simonwillison.net

-rsslobster feeds
+rsslobster feed

 rsslobster enable telegram # publish from your phone